dotnet/docs/docs/csharp/language-reference/operators/boolean-logical-operators.md

 ---
 # Boolean logical operators (C# reference)

-The following operators perform logical operations with the [bool](../keywords/bool.md) operands:
+The following operators perform logical operations with [bool](../keywords/bool.md) operands:

 - Unary [`!` (logical negation)](#logical-negation-operator-) operator.
 - Binary [`&` (logical AND)](#logical-and-operator-), [`|` (logical OR)](#logical-or-operator-), and [`^` (logical exclusive OR)](#logical-exclusive-or-operator-) operators.
 Those operators always evaluate both operands.
 - Binary [`&&` (conditional logical AND)](#conditional-logical-and-operator-) and [`||` (conditional logical OR)](#conditional-logical-or-operator-) operators.
 Those operators evaluate the right-hand operand only if it's necessary.

-For the operands of [integral numeric types](../builtin-types/integral-numeric-types.md), the `&`, `|`, and `^` operators perform bitwise logical operations.
+For operands of the [integral numeric types](../builtin-types/integral-numeric-types.md), the `&`, `|`, and `^` operators perform bitwise logical operations.
 For more information, see [Bitwise and shift operators](bitwise-and-shift-operators.md).

 ## Logical negation operator !